PaycheckCalculatorOnline logo

 - Earn at least $684/week ($35,568/year) in salary

-- Work in executive, administrative, professional, outside sales, or computer roles
+- Work in executive, administrative, professional, outside sales, or computer-related roles as defined by DOL

 Non-Exempt Employees (often hourly, but can be salaried):